mike99mac/minimy-mike99mac/gcode/README.md

   - 34": left speaker
 - Drill 3 holes, each 7/32" (0.219") each 1-3/4" from the back of the boombox into each enclosure.
 - Run the wires to the enclosures.
-- On the wire to the subwoofer, attach a narrow female spade connector to the negative side and a wide connector to the positive side, and attach to the subwoofer
+- On the wire to the subwoofer, attach a narrow female spade connector to the negative side and a wide connector to the positive side, and attach to the subwoofer.
 - In the left and right enclosures, perform the following tasks:
   - Attach the short wire from the crossover to the tweeters.
-  - Cut the long wire to 12" and strip insulation.
+  - Cut the long wire to 12" and strip the insulation.
   - Using double-stick tape, fasten the crossover units to the bottom, nearest the subwoofer enclosure.
   - Prepare a 6" jumper, stripped on one end and wide female spade connectors on the other and attach it to the midrange speaker.
   - Attach the speaker wire, the crossover network and the midrange speaker together with a crimp.
-- Seal the holes where the wires go into the enclosures with polyurethane glue.

 Leave three speakers resting in front of their enclosures for a test.